Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 15:30 UTC 8.12.2020
 - Stackers for each train size now have their own books rather than all being shoved together

+20:00 UTC 10.12.2020
+- I've missed all of 4:2:1 Solar book, when alligning blueprint grid after update from 06.10.2020 - Fixed
+- After previous update, stackers had align to grid checked with some ridiculous values for some reason beyond my understanding- Fixed

 </details>